tinglis1/docker-containers/pipework/README.md

 In this example the ethernet port used is 'br0', the ip is dynamic using dhcpcd which is installed in unraid.

+#### Notes

+**This docker container has the most customisation I have ever used and dont really know what most of it does.
+If any of these additional parameters are of concern to the security or stability of unraid let me know ASAP.**

+*This could probably have been made as a plugin with more gui control and less additional configuration.
+I didnt have the time or skill to implement that and this seems to work for me.
+Feel free to make a proper plugin for pipework.
+I have some ideas on how it could work if you want to dicuss it.*

 *Pipework didnt appear to have a logo so I have used the 'd' from docker and turned it upside down.
 If someone has a proper logo for pipework let me know.*